 Roll the dough into a log shape.
 Cover it and let it rest for 10 minutes.

-Cut dough into 16 pieces.
+- Cut dough into 16 pieces.

-Roll each piece of dough into a ball.
+- Roll each piece of dough into a ball.
 Then, pull the dough tight by pulling it towards you along the countertop for 5-8″.

-Bake the Dinner Rolls
+- Bake the rolls

 These sourdough discard rolls are perfect as a side to dinner or any meal, especially when served warm and slathered with butter.
 They can also be turned into mini sandwiches or burgers.